giellalt/lang-krl/krl.md

 ---

-# src-fst-morphology-affixes-propernouns.lexc.md
+## src-fst-morphology-affixes-propernouns.lexc.md

 Proper noun inflection
-The Karelian language proper nouns inflect in the same cases as regular nouns, but
+The Viena Karelian language proper nouns inflect in the same cases as regular nouns, but

 * * *